-Philmont can assist with transportation arrangements when a family emergency (death or illness) occurs during an expedition requiring a participant to return home, or if the participant must return home for personal medical reasons.
-Be aware that transportation may not be available on short notice and there could be a delay before a participant is able to depart Philmont.
-Scouts, Scout leaders and advisors who must return home before the end of their expedition because of illness or injury, or an emergency at home, are responsible for transportation costs to the airport.
-Travel costs need to be paid directly to Philmont.
-Crews should be prepared to pay emergency transportation costs from their contingency fund.
-Philmont will coordinate rides to: Albuquerque airport, Colorado Springs airport, and Denver International Airport at a cost.
-Reimbursement of approved travel costs and ticket change costs are covered by camper insurance.
+Philmont can assist with transportation arrangements to nearby travel hubs when a family emergency (death or illness) occurs during an expedition requiring a participant to return home, or if the participant must return home for personal medical reasons.
+Be aware that because Philmont is in a remote location, transportation may not be available on short notice and there could be a delay before a participant is able to depart.
+Participants who must return home before the end of their expedition are responsible for all transportation costs to the airport.
+Travel costs to nearby travel hubs need to be paid directly to Philmont.
+Philmont will coordinate rides to: Raton train station/ Greyhound bus station, Albuquerque airport, Colorado Springs airport, and Denver International Airport at a cost.
+Reimbursement of approved travel costs and ticket change costs may be covered by camper insurance.